 Rome Criteria for Irritable Bowel Syndrome Diagnosis

-IBS is a physical - not psychological - disorder that affects mainly the bowel, and is characterized by lower abdominal pain or discomfort, diarrhea, constipation (or alternating diarrhea/constipation), gas, bloating, and nausea.
+IBS is a physical - not psychological - disorder that affects mainly the bowel, and is characterized by lower abdominal pain (mild to severe, there is a spectrum), diarrhea, constipation (or alternating diarrhea/constipation), gas, bloating, and nausea.
+(See what an IBS attack literally looks like.)

 IBS is not a disease, it's a functional disorder, and it's actually characterized as a brain-gut dysfunction.

-Because IBS is not a disease, diagnosis depends in part on determining whether or not your symptoms match those that have been medically established as definitive of Irritable Bowel Syndrome.
+Because IBS is not a disease, but a condition wherein your gastrocolic reflex goes awry, diagnosis depends in part on determining whether or not your symptoms match those that have been medically established as definitive of Irritable Bowel Syndrome.

-The Rome Criteria are the current standard for this definition.
+The Rome IV Criteria, last updated in 2016, are the current standard for this definition.

 The Rome diagnostic criteria of Irritable Bowel Syndrome always presumes the absence of a structural or biochemical explanation for the symptoms and is made only by a physician.